reasonml/reason-react/website/blog/2023-09-13-reason-react-ppx.md

 Next:

-- Update opam repository with `opam update`
+- Update the package definitions with `opam update`
 - Install the latest versions: `opam install reason-react reason-react-ppx`
 - In your dune file, add `reason-react` to `libraries` and `reason-react-ppx` to `preprocess`: